 Gold has a well-documented correlation with real interest rates, with prices rising as interest rates decline and prices dropping as interest rates rise.
 The real interest rate is determined by subtracting the inflation rate from the nominal interest rate, resulting in a percentage gain or loss that takes inflation into account.

 Historically, gold prices tend to rise when the real interest rate dips below 1%.
 By watching this interest rate as it changes over time, you can identify a strong buying opportunity—especially if you’re looking for long-term trading opportunities.

 By contrast, a real interest rate above 2% likely deflates the value of gold.
-Many experts will recommend a sell on XAU/USD if the real interest rate reaches this threshold.
+Many experts will recommend selling XAU/USD if the real interest rate reaches this threshold.

 Because gold prices tend to fluctuate within a range, they will cause different moving averages to cross over on forex charts.
 Many traders will buy whenever a shorter-term moving average crosses a longer-term moving average.
-For example, if a 20-day moving average were to cross the price point for the 50-day moving average, it would signal a buy opportunity for long-term traders.
+For example, if a 20-day moving average were to cross the price point for the 50-day moving average, it would signal a buying opportunity for long-term traders.

 The opposite is also true: If a short-term moving average were to dip below a longer-term moving average, traders using this strategy would likely sell in anticipation of continued losses.

-There’s no exact science to which moving averages you should use to make these determinations, but it’s good to have a large gap between the two.
+There’s no exact science as to which moving averages you should use to make these determinations, but it’s good to have a large gap between the two.
 The 10- and 20-day moving averages aren’t distinct enough to offer value in this scenario, for example.
 The 10- and 60-day moving averages, though, are a popular pairing for this strategy.

 9. Pay attention to changes in gold production.